Kaaren Verne: Life and career

-Verne and James Powers adopted Peter Lorre's daughter, Catharine Lorre Baker (1953–1985), following his death in 1964.
+Verne and James Powers adopted Peter Lorre's daughter following his death in 1964.

-An Associated Press news story published January 19, 1955, tells that Verne obtained a divorce decree from Harold R. Susman, who was described as "sales director for a clothing manufacturer."
+An Associated Press news story published January 19, 1955, tells that "Karen Verne" obtained a divorce decree from Harold R. Susman, who was described as "sales director for a clothing manufacturer."

 Kaaren Verne remained in films until her death, appearing in Ship of Fools (1965).

 Death

 Verne died at age 49 of a reported heart ailment in the Hollywood neighborhood of Los Angeles.
 She was interred in Calvary Cemetery, St. Paul, Minnesota.